 Dr. Cousens believes that paying careful attention to what and when you eat is important to your emotional health.
 In Depression-Free for Life, he identifies foods according to a glycemic index, which compares their impact on blood sugar.
 He states that eating foods that are “super-high” on the glycemic index (such as white flour products, refined and sweetened cereals, and candy bars) cause “wild swings in blood sugar, a high followed by a low,” and should be avoided for that reason.

 Other Substances Affecting Mood

 Mood disorders and milder mood-related symptoms are a significant source of stress for many women throughout their lifetime.
-If and when they seek treatment, Dr. Vliet observes that “these patients often ‘fall through the cracks’ in the fragmented healthcare system.”
-She suggests that additional research that integrates the disciplines of gynecology, psychiatry/psychology, and endocrinology is needed to develop a better understanding of how to treat mood disorders in women.
+Dr. Vliet observes that “these patients often ‘fall through the cracks’ in the fragmented healthcare system.”
+She suggests that additional research that integrates the disciplines of gynecology, psychiatry and psychology, and endocrinology is needed to develop a better understanding of how to treat mood disorders in women.

-- Once a Month: The Original Premenstrual Syndrome Handbook by Katharina Dalton, MD; Hunter House Inc., 1990.
+- Dalton K. Once a Month: The Original Premenstrual Syndrome Handbook.
+Alameda, CA: Hunter House Inc.; 1990.